jamesaud/vr-game/readme.md

-Install the APK, and run on your android phone with Google Cardboard.
+Install the nextversion.apk APK, and run on your android phone with Google Cardboard.